 Strainer to Rinse Wheat Berry Seeds

-You’ll need a metal or plastic strainer to wash the seeds.
+You’ll need a metal or plastic strainer to wash the seeds (like this stainless steel sieve).
 This isn’t 100% necessary but it does make the planting go much easier!
 Ensure the holes in the strainer are smaller than the seeds, so as not to wash out any seeds.
+Some dedicated wheatgrass trays, like the SunPro Food-Safe Wheatgrass Tray, have a built-in strainer.

 How to Grow Wheatgrass: Step-by-Step Instructions

 - Measure out your wheatgrass seeds in the clean, empty tray.
 Pour enough seeds into the tray so that the seeds cover about half the available area.
-The seeds should be almost touching each other, but not quite.
+The seeds should be almost touching each other, but not quite (see photo below).
 Set the seeds aside.

 - Sanitize your supplies.
 I use my dishwasher’s sanitize setting to sanitize the tray, mesh strainer, and knife.